RosemaryOjwang/Cyclistic-Bike-Share-Data-Analysis/README.md

 Welcome to the Cyclistic Bike-Share Analysis Case Study!
 In this case study, the task is to explore historical bike trip data to understand how casual riders and annual members use Cyclistic bikes differently.
 The company aims to increase the number of annual memberships, as they are more profitable than casual rides.
 The marketing team seeks to identify trends and behaviors that can inform a strategy to convert casual riders—who currently use single-ride or full-day passes—into annual members.
 This analysis will uncover key insights into rider behavior and provide data-backed recommendations to shape future marketing campaigns, ultimately answering the question: **How do annual members and casual riders use Cyclistic bikes differently?**

 ## Data Description
 The dataset used in this analysis includes historical bike trip records from Cyclistic’s bike-share program, specifically from [Divvy 2019 Q1](Datasets/Divvy_Trips_2019_Q1.csv) and [Divvy 2020 Q1](Datasets/Divvy_Trips_2020_Q1.csv), which were combined into a single dataset for analysis.
 The combined dataset contains a total of 791,956 rows, representing bike trips from both time periods.
-It captures detailed information on bike rentals, allowing us to compare the behavior of annual members and casual riders.
-Note that while column names differ slightly between the two datasets, they refer to the same concepts.
-Below are the key columns in the dataset, separated into **raw data** and **calculated columns**:
+It captures detailed information on bike rentals, allowing the comparison in the behavior of annual members and casual riders.
+Note that while column names differed slightly between the two datasets, they refered to the same concepts.
+Below were the key columns in the dataset, separated into **raw data** and **calculated columns**:

 ### Raw Data Columns:
 - ride_id (or trip_id): A unique identifier for each bike trip.